 In just 63 days, the final votes will be cast to decide which one of them will lead.

-The presidential election has taken a dramatic turn with President Joe Biden's exit, leaving Harris and Trump in a fierce battle for the White House.
-According to the latest national polls, the two candidate are locked in a tight, neck-and-neck contest, setting the stage for a nail-biting finish.
+With President Joe Biden ending his reelection campaign, Harris and Trump putting up a neck-and-neck fight and as per most of the national polls, the fight is tight.
 Former US President Trump rejects any indicators that suggest Harris is ahead, as shown by some poll analysis.

 Trump makes it a point to reiterate at all possible platforms that Harris coming to power would be America’s doom.